stungeye/marvel_social_network/README.md

 * resources/force.js - JIT force-directed sample JS found [here](http://thejit.org/static/v20/Jit/Examples/ForceDirected/example1.html).
 * resource/json.js - JSON data produced by the prep_data.rb script.
 * resource/* - JIT JS & CSS.

+## Instructions

+* Change the constants in the prep_data.rb file.
+* Execute the prep_data.rb script.
+(The output will be saved to resources/json.js.)
+* Open marvel.html in your web-browser.
+(For browsers that don't support the cavas element, [excanvas.js](http://excanvas.sourceforge.net/) is used.)

 ## License